SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Introduction

-To address the above challenge, several methodologies have been proposed, including the segmentation of 360-degree LiDAR sweeps into discrete segments \cite{qu2022llol} or even individual points \cite{he2023point}.
+To address the above challenge, several frequency-enhanced LIO have been proposed, including the segmentation of 360-degree LiDAR sweeps into discrete segments [\cite{qu2022llol}] or even individual points [\cite{he2023point}].
+They provides high-rate pose and map updates critical for stabilizing control loops and enabling rapid reaction to obstacles in high-speed autonomous robots.
 While these approaches effectively increase the LiDAR data acquisition frequency, they fundamentally alter the spatial distribution characteristics of the point cloud, compromising the inherent uniformity of 360-degree scan data and consequently reducing system accuracy and robustness.
-In contrast, SR-LIO \cite{yuan2022sr} introduces a novel sweep reconstruction method \cite{yuan2023sdv, yuan2024sr} (as illustrated in Fig. \ref{fig1}(a)), which achieves a 20\,Hz point cloud data frequency while maintaining the structural integrity of individual sweeps.
+In contrast, our previous work SR-LIO [\cite{yuan2022sr}] introduces a novel sweep reconstruction method [\cite{yuan2023sdv, yuan2024sr}] (as illustrated in Fig. \ref{fig1}(a)), which achieves a 20\,Hz point cloud data frequency while maintaining the structural integrity of individual sweeps.
 Although SR-LIO demonstrates stable performance with doubled output frequency on advanced CPU architectures, its computational overhead increases linearly with the frequency of reconstructed sweeps, posing significant challenges for deployment on mobile robotic platforms.
-These platforms typically employ suboptimal CPU configurations, with many automated guided vehicles (AGVs) utilizing ARM-based microcomputer motherboards.
+These platforms typically employ suboptimal CPU configurations, with many 3D laser scanners and robot vacuums utilizing ARM-based microcomputer motherboards.
 The limited computational resources of mobile platforms pose a fundamental barrier to implementing sweep reconstruction technique, as it cannot sustain the 20\,Hz processing frequency required by SR-LIO.